| Title: | Automated and Early Detection of Seasonal Epidemic Onset and Burden Levels |

 family |

-A character string specifying the family for modeling |
+A character string specifying the family for modeling.
+Choose between 'poisson', or 'quasipoisson'.
+Must be one of: character, family-generator, or family object. |

 na_fraction_allowed |

-Numeric value between 0 and 1 specifying the fraction of observables in the window of size k that are allowed to be NA or zero, i.e. without cases, in onset calculations. |
+Numeric value between 0 and 1 specifying the fraction of observations in the window of size k that are allowed to be NA or zero, i.e. without cases, in onset calculations. |

 |